ashtonjamesd/semantic-interpretation/written/2_stack_machine/5_instruction_execution.md

     var arg = Tokens[InstructionPointer].Value;

-    // in the event of an invalid push 'push f' if (!int.TryParse(arg, out var argInt)) {
+    // in the event of an invalid push, such as 'push f' if (!int.TryParse(arg, out var argInt)) {
         return Error("expected numeric argument after 'push'");
     }